 Asahi Linux is a project with the goal of porting Linux to Apple Silicon Macs, starting with the 2020 M1 Mac Mini, MacBook Air, and MacBook Pro.
 While Apple still controls the boot process and the firmware that runs on its processor, it allows booting unsigned/custom kernels on Apple Silicon Macs without a jailbreak.
 As long as no code is taken from macOS to build the Linux support, the result is completely legal to distribute and for end-users to use.

-The project is developed by a thriving community of free and open-source software developers, and it currently has support for most machines of the M1 and M2 generations.
+The project is developed by a thriving community of free and open-source software developers, and it currently supports most machines of the M1 and M2 generations.

-The current flagship distro is Fedora Asahi Remix, which is a collaboration between Asahi Linux and the Fedora Project, aiming to provide a fully integrated distro with all Asahi platform-specific packages in upstream Fedora and fully supported in Fedora Linux 40.
+The current flagship distro is Fedora Asahi Remix, a collaboration between Asahi Linux and the Fedora Project.
+It aims to provide a fully integrated distro with all Asahi platform-specific packages in upstream Fedora and fully supported in Fedora Linux 42.

 The distro offers a high-quality experience with Fedora’s excellent 64-bit ARM support and mature development process.
-It is based on Fedora Linux 40, the latest Fedora Linux release with the newest software versions across the board.
+It is based on Fedora Linux 42, the latest Fedora Linux release with the newest software versions.
 All M1 and M2 series MacBook, Mac Mini, Mac Studio, and iMac devices are supported.

-As we mentioned earlier, playing audio on Linux used to be hard, but Asahi has worked together with the PipeWire and WirePlumber projects to add support for fully automatic and transparent DSP configuration – which provides high-quality audio right out of the box.
+As we mentioned earlier, playing audio on Linux used to be difficult, but Asahi has worked with the PipeWire and WirePlumber projects to add support for fully automatic and transparent DSP configuration, which provides high-quality audio right out of the box.

-Although it is a great effort by the community, it doesn’t take full advantage of the Apple hardware – some features such as thunderbolt 4 ports, Microphones, and Touch ID are not supported.
+Although the community’s effort is great, it doesn’t fully take advantage of Apple hardware; some features, such as Thunderbolt 4 ports and Touch ID, are not supported.

 System Requirements for Asahi Linux